Add a wireless network

 Bridge to AP LAN The wireless network is bridged into the network of the selected access point.
 Clients share the IP address range of the access point.
 When you add a network of this type to an access point, the firewall creates a corresponding interface.
 To deploy the network in bridge mode, create a bridge interface.
 To deploy the network in gateway mode, specify a zone and IP address, and create a DHCP server.
 Bridge to VLAN The wireless network is bridged into a VLAN.
 Use this method when you want access points to be in a common network that is separate from the wireless clients.
 When using enterprise authentication, you can specify how the client VLAN ID is defined.
 When you select Static, the access point always uses the bridge to VLAN ID specified.
 When you select RADIUS and Static, the RADIUS server tells the access point which VLAN ID to use for a given user.
 If a user does not have a VLAN ID attribute assigned, the access point uses the bridge to VLAN ID specified.

 Specify the settings.

 Option Description Encryption Encryption algorithm to use for network traffic.
-AES is recommended.
+We recommend you use AES.
 Time-based access Allow access to the wireless network according to the specified schedule.
 Client isolation Prevent traffic among wireless clients that connect to the same SSID on the same radio.
-This setting is typically used on guest networks.
+You use this setting typically on guest networks.
 Hide SSID Do not show the wireless network SSID.
 Fast transition Force wireless networks to use the IEEE 802.11r standard.Note This feature doesn't work between Sophos legacy access points and Sophos APX series access points.
 MAC filtering Allow or block clients from connecting to the wireless network based on their MAC addresses.

 Go to Wireless > Access points and add the wireless network to an access point.